Introduction to Routing Protocols

-Distributed routing protocols compute reachability between end points by disseminating relevant information and running a routing algorithm to determine the routes to each end station.
+Distributed routing protocols compute reachability between end points by disseminating relevant information and running a routing algorithm on this information to determine the routes to each end station.
 To scale the amount of information that needs to be exchanged, routes are computed on address prefixes rather than on every end point address.

-Configure Routing Protocols
+Configuring Routing Protocols

 A routing protocol needs to know three pieces of information, at a minimum:

-- Who it is (its identity)
+- Who am I (my identity)

-- Where to disseminate information
+- To whom to disseminate information

-- What information to disseminate
+- What to disseminate

 Most routing protocols use the concept of a router ID to identify a node.
 Different routing protocols answer the last two questions differently.

 The way they answer these questions affects the network design and thereby configuration.
-For example, in a link-state protocol such as OSPF (see Open Shortest Path First - OSPF) or IS-IS, complete local information (links and attached address prefixes) about a node is disseminated to every other node in the network.
+For example, in a link-state protocol such as OSPF (see Open Shortest Path First (OSPF) Protocol) or IS-IS, complete local information (links and attached address prefixes) about a node is disseminated to every other node in the network.
 Since the state that a node has to keep grows rapidly in such a case, link-state protocols typically limit the number of nodes that communicate this way.
-They allow for bigger networks to be built by breaking up a network into a set of smaller subnetworks (which are called areas or levels) and by advertising summarized information about an area to other areas.
+They allow for bigger networks to be built by breaking up a network into a set of smaller subnetworks (which are called areas or levels), and by advertising summarized information about an area to other areas.